bossamboi/pixly/Pix.ly.md

 - adding a border around the image
     - Python PILLOW library offers a wide range image manipulation tools
     - Chose 3 and used WT Forms to provide options and validation
+    - urllib.request => Ran into issues with URL with whitespace, so used .replace(" ", "")